matthewpwatkins/isaiah-goes-to-the-movies/_entries/20th-century-fox-intro.md

 ---
 type: movie-moment
-title: The 20th Century Fox Intro
+title: 20th Century Fox Intro
 ---

 I heard the report of a mighty army.
 And their drums sounded as ten thousand horses and their trumps as the hosts of heaven, yet I saw not a soldier.